 Engineering Services

-The Town of Collingwood Engineering Services is part of the Public Works, Engineering, and Environmental Services department and is responsible for development review, traffic control, and the administration of a wide range of municipal capital infrastructure projects, such as:
+The Town of Collingwood's Engineering Services is part of the Public Works, Engineering, and Environmental Services department and is responsible for development review, traffic control, and the administration of a wide range of municipal capital infrastructure projects, such as:

 - Road reconstruction